 In this body of work, she brings forward her uncanny ability to personalize even the most recognizable and distinguished figures, from visual artists, scientists and writers to entrepreneurs, political figures and performers, even those who are usually the most inaccessible.
 Indeed, the works in this photography book are deeply moving, sincere and poetic.

 Martin Parr, The Last Resort

 A true chronicler of our times, Martin Parr has been exploring the concepts of leisure, consumption, and communication for several decades, dealing with these subjects with criticism, seduction and humor.
-In his seminal series The Last Resort: Photographs of New Brighton, Parr captured the everyday reality of a seaside resort on the Wirral Peninsula, three miles from Liverpool, documenting an urban seaside resort, run down, but very much alive.
+In his seminal photography book The Last Resort: Photographs of New Brighton, Parr captured the everyday reality of a seaside resort on the Wirral Peninsula, three miles from Liverpool, documenting an urban seaside resort, run down, but very much alive.